Visigothic art and architecture

-The Visigoths entered Hispania (modern Spain and Portugal) in 415 and they rose to be the dominant people there until the Umayyad conquest of Hispania of 711 brought their kingdom to an end.
+The Visigoths entered Hispania (modern Spain and Portugal) in 415 and became the dominant people there until the Umayyad conquest of Hispania of 711 brought their kingdom to an end.

 This period in Iberian art is dominated by their style.
 Visigothic art is generally considered in the English-speaking world to be a strain of Migration art, while the Portuguese- and Spanish-speaking worlds generally classify it as Pre-Romanesque.

-Branches of Visigothic art include their architecture, crafts (especially jewellery), and their script.
+Branches of Visigothic art include architecture, crafts (especially jewellery), and the Visigothic script.

+Visigothic art

+Early Visigothic art survives in functional items, especially those of personal adornment.

+The art of the Visigoths in Iberia featured vibrant colours, geometrical patterns and stylized figures.